unshittify-org/unshittify-org.github.io/index.md

   overlay_image: /assets/logos/Header2_replace.png
   actions:
     - label: "Our Goals"
-      url: "/mission-statement/"
+      url: "/about/"
     - label: "About the Authors"
-      url: "/about/"
+      url: "/about/authors"
 #   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "Resources, links, and discussion to help you reclaim your life from enshittification."
 intro:
   - excerpt: "Companies are squeezing every penny of profit out of us, at the expense of our convenience, privacy, and control. \n \n We don't have to let them."
 feature_row:
   - image_path: assets/logos/Header.png